MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 # Windows Support

-App Center currently supports diagnostics for WPF and WinForms applications targeting .NET Framework or .NET Core 3, and UWP apps released through the Windows store.
-This page details the current level of support and the upcoming changes for UWP apps.
-For WPF and WinForms apps, refer to our [diagnostics features](~/diagnostics/features.md) and [WPF/WinForms SDK](~/sdk/crashes/wpf-winforms.md) pages for more information.
+App Center currently supports diagnostics for UWP apps distributed through the Windows store and WPF and WinForms applications targeting .NET Framework or .NET Core 3.
+This section details the current level of support and the upcoming changes for UWP apps.
+Refer to our [diagnostics features](~/diagnostics/features.md) and [WPF/WinForms SDK](~/sdk/crashes/wpf-winforms.md) pages for more information on WPF and WinForms applications.

 ## Universal Windows Platform